dannwebster/experiment4j/README.md

 really wanted the capabilities of Github's [Science framework](https://github.com/github/dat-science) in Java 8.

 I work with a large production system where we are actively trying to replace a bunch of legacy code with newer implementations.
-Are core goals are to:
+Our core goals are to:
 * Improve performance
 * Maintain backwards compatibility